Becoming an “Enlightened Asshole”

 “Mr. Know Enough” to value your own word = Good.

 Your desire to enjoy healthy sex shouldn’t falter because a clueless prude say you have filthy thoughts.
 Unless your sexual desire involves forcing Ms. Prude into the nearby alleyway against her will.
 Then you are truly an asshole.
-Slam your face into the computer screen with extreme force…
+To such a man I recommend you slam your face into the computer screen with extreme force.
+You’re making men in general look bad.

 Non-Reactiveness is about valuing your own views, actions and overall way of life more than you value someone’s judgements of your opinions.
 As you begin to acquire more praise and validation, other people’s opinions become less vital to you.
 After you’ve achieved something that others have said you couldn’t, you no longer emotionally flinch over someone saying, “you can’t do that”.